RogerLuo-Code/coding-practice/docs/lc-solutions/lc0900-0999/lc0912-sort-an-array.md

 at the test case where a very large number of same elements are present, leading to Time Limit Exceeded (TLE).

+May be use quick sort with 3 way partitioning to avoid TLE?

 === "python"
     ```python
     class Solution: